66 important questions and answers - Bandera County Courier

 Here the numbers change daily.
 This website is constantly updated with data.
 “Total confirmed” means: total confirmed cases.
 “Total deaths”: Total deaths.
 “Total recovered”: Total recovered.
 The numbers are fraught with uncertainty.
 For example, one has to assume that a large number of people who show or have no or slight symptoms are or were infected, but do not enter these statistics because they have not been or have not been tested.

-27. Could really be up to 70 Percentage of the world's population falls ill, as a Harvard researcher claims?
+27. Could really be up to 70 Percent of the world's population falls ill, as a Harvard researcher claims?

 This is a statement by Marc Lipsitch, a really proven expert.
 However, he does not speak of illnesses, but of infections.
 Firstly, because one does not yet know enough about the virus and secondly, there is almost nowhere in the world experience with an epidemic or pandemic in the form that may now be expected and under the conditions of 21.
 Century, forecasts by experts are also uncertain.